VVasanth/SpleeterTF2.0_Unofficial/Readme.md

 Library is currently being built and pls expect considerable changes over time.

-Solution has been trained on very limited set of data and does not exhibit proper accuracy in audio separation tasks.
-But the underlying training and testing code has been faithfully migrated referring the source code of official Spleeter.
+Solution has been trained on very limited set of data and the built model achieves decent accuracy on the audio separation tasks from train/test data.
+I am working towards continuously improving the model accuracy - but the current version is good to showcase the functioning of the model.

 I would work towards training the solution on the complete dataset of musdb with appropriate infrastructure.
-Pls expect the functioning version of this solution soon.
+Pls expect the very good version of this solution soon.

 *******************************************************************************